nokwandatheanalyst/Masters-data-projects/README.md

 Different factors affect what an individual needs from a medical aid scheme, and these change over time.
 For this reason, some individuals tend to review their existing medical aid cover periodically and compare it with other medical aid schemes.
 Data from medical aid scheme records were available.

+The goal of the assignment/project is to develop some capability in carrying out and interpreting logistic regression models and the data they arise from

 ### Data:

 This data looks at what factors increase the likelihood that individuals will change to a different medical aid scheme if provided information that the current medical aid scheme they use no longer meet their needs.